Skip to Content

 Codes and references

-Precautionary measures for Public and Buildings Safety during Typhoon Season
+Precautionary Measures for Public and Building Safety during Rainy and Typhoon Seasons

-From past experience, many public and building safety incidents caused by typhoons could have been avoided if proper precautionary measures have been taken.
+From past experience, many public and building safety incidents caused by typhoons or adverse weather conditions could have been avoided if proper precautionary measures have been taken.

 Tips on Precautionary Measures